thirtyll/1SFV-FILES/README.md

 This repository is intended for tracking progress, reviewing past work, and referencing completed tasks for future projects.
 It reflects my continuous learning and contributions to different areas of development.

 ## Works
-- **1SFVI 3 MONTH CYCLE MENU** - A structured meal plan covering a three-month cycle, ensuring variety and balance.
+- **1SFVI 3 MONTH CYCLE MENU** - A structured meal plan covering a three-month cycle, ensuring variety and balance. (ctto: 1SFV)
 - **Banh Mi Layout.png** - A designed layout showcasing the visual presentation of the Banh Mi menu.
 - **Lates Feb** - The latest updates and tasks completed in February.
 - **Lates Jan** - The latest updates and tasks completed in January.